 Once you have a clearer idea of the actual space you have available, you can move forward with a decision about renovating vs. relocating.
 As you evaluate your options, remember to include all costs.
 When you move, for instance, allow for the realtor’s commission, land transfer taxes and the cost of the move itself.

-Whichever renovations you plan to do, suggests HGTV’s Mike Holmes, a master contractor, have a set of blueprints made.
+Whichever renovations you plan to do, suggests master contractor Mike Holmes, have a set of blueprints made.
 Although they add an extra 10 to 15 per cent to the total cost, they allow contractors to make more informed, exact bids on the job.
 Otherwise, they may each focus on different details and you may be comparing bids that aren’t comparable.

 Blueprints are also valuable in preventing the homeowner from making too many changes once the renovations begin.
-Unplanned changes can add another 10 to 20 per cent to the cost of the project, says Caruk in Style at Home, and your budget may not be elastic enough to allow for them.
+Unplanned changes can add another 10 to 20 percent to the cost of the project, says Jim Caruk in Style at Home, and your budget may not be elastic enough to allow for them.

 If you are considering renovations largely to increase the market value of your home, be careful.
 Renos don’t always add the value that you desire to a home.
 The Canada Mortgage and Housing Corporation estimates that you’ll recoup only 50 per cent of your initial investment by finishing a basement, while a kitchen renovation will return 68 to 73 per cent.

-Do your homework before embarking on any renovation project to ensure it meets you needs, both financially and in terms of space.
+Do your homework before embarking on any renovation project to ensure it meets your needs, both financially and in terms of space.

 Older homeowners who are looking toward retirement should also be conscious of the future as they plan their renovations.
 As we age, our mobility may become impaired and our flexibility may decrease.
 It is wise to factor in potential health concerns as renovation planning gets underway.